cBioPortal/cbioportal/docs/Data-Loading-Maintaining-Studies.md

 You can specify multiple studies separated by comma.
 Here is an example of removing patient information from two studies.
 ```
-./cbioportalImporter.py remove-patients --study_ids study1_stable_id,study2_stable_id --patient_ids patient1_stable_id
+./cbioportalImporter.py remove-patients --study_ids study1_stable_id,study2_stable_id --patient_ids patient1_stable_id,patient2_stable_id
 ```

-The patient with such stable id has to exist in each study.
+The patients with given stable ids have to exist in each study.
 Otherwise, error will be thrown.

 ## Deleting sample information